Harsh reality: Your employees work for you because they get paid.

 Choosing a payroll platform helps you pay employees on time (and the right amounts).
 It also means you don’t need a full-blown payroll checklist.

 Payroll software is designed to run fuss-free payroll.
-Depending on the payroll provider, they can offer a wide range of features to simplify payroll processing for businesses of all sizes.
+Depending on the payroll provider, they can offer a wide range of features to simplify payroll processing for businesses of all sizes and provide the option to introduce flexible payroll such as on-demand pay.

 Basically, specialist software automates everything I’ve mentioned above.
 Some combined HR and payroll systems integrate with time and attendance tracking tools, too.
 Not to mention playing nicely with accounting programs to make payroll data transfer a walk in the park.